 Violins come in sizes that are measured in fractions.
 A full size violin is listed as 4/4.
 Other common sizes include ¾, ½ and ¼.
-There are much smaller sizes available (e.g. 1/10 or 1/16) but they may have to be special-ordered.
+There are much smaller sizes available (including 1/8, 1/10 or 1/16) that line the shelves at Simply for Strings.

-Your violin teacher should be able to help you with sizing, or you can view our sizing guide online next to all of our products.
+Your violin teacher should be able to help you with sizing, or you can view our sizing guide online here or next to all of our products.

 Quick tip: If your child is left-handed, you still purchase a "normal" right-handed violin.

 Whether you decide to purchase a new or a second-hand instrument, it’s important that the instrument you purchase is covered under warranty.
 The warranty should cover the timber and manufacturing quality and safeguards against any structural issues that may arise.